-How to Help Your Immune System When You Have an Autoimmune Disorder
+Boosting the Immune System When You Have an Autoimmune Disease

 There are a number of things you can do to help your body’s immune system even with an autoimmune disorder.
 Your No. 1 goal is to reduce inflammation, and there are a number of ways you can do that.